paddysrepairs/Active-Directory-Deployment/README.md

 <img width="1920" height="1080" alt="Step_6_DC-1_Static_IP" src="https://github.com/user-attachments/assets/0e6cf60d-5823-4942-ac52-1d9851d84391" />
 </p>
 <p>
 Since we want to make sure the DNS server is not interrupted and remains unchanged.
-Made sure to set DC-1's Private IP to static so that no matter what through this exercise that it would remain unchanged.
+I made sure to set DC-1's Private IP to static so that no matter what through this exercise that it would remain unchanged.
 </p>
 <br />